Drip, Drip, Drip - The Sound of Dripping

 The first time I ever dripped was a with a bridgeless, de-wicked LR306.
 It scared the bejeezus out of me!
 A 306 is short and I was staring down at a hot coil.
 There was no way I was going to put my lips less than an inch away from something that looked like a small space heater.
 I got over it, but I just wanted to give you a heads up.

-When someone refers to an atty being "bridgeless" or "de-bridged," the mesh bridge and often the wick (as seen in the 510 diagram) have been removed, leaving only the coil and the reservoir.
+When someone refers to an atty being "bridgeless" or "de-bridged," the mesh bridge and often the wick (as seen in the 510 diagram at the beginning) have been removed, leaving only the coil and the reservoir.
 The method of dripping with a bridgeless atty is basically the same as a regular atty, but you have to be fast.
 You are dripping directly onto the coil - think of dripping water onto the coil of an electric stove.
 Instant sizzle.
 The pros with using a bridgeless atty is more intense flavor and it's easier to clean; the cons are there is no mesh to hold the liquid, so you have to drip more often and it’s easier to get a dry hit until you get used to it.

 Bridgeless attys are now available with a plate across the top to prevent back splash from popping juice.
 Again, I've never used one since they didn't exist before.